thachmpham/thachmpham.github.io/content/docs/distributed-system/raft/_index.md

 ---
 weight: 2
-bookFlatSection: true
+bookFlatSection: false
-title: "Example Site"
+title: "Raft"
 ---

 # Introduction
+You don't learn to walk by following rules.
+You learn by doing, and by falling over.

 ## Ferre hinnitibus erat accipitrem dixi Troiae tollens